brdigitals4u/ttm_eld_mobile/IMPLEMENTATION_SUMMARY.md

-# TruckLogELD Implementation Summary
+# TTMKonnect Implementation Summary

 ## Overview
-This document summarizes the implementation of the requested features for the TruckLogELD React Native application.
+This document summarizes the implementation of the requested features for the TTMKonnect React Native application.

 ## Completed Features